ThomasEhardt-smarsh/new-etl-sdk/README.md

 This currently exists as multiple sub-projects under a single project but really should be individual projects:

 * sdk-base is the "new etl-sdk-lib"
-* dig-model is the bare code necessary to work with the DIG model (e.g. classes generated from XSD files)
+* digxml-model is the bare code necessary to work with the DIG model (e.g. classes generated from XSD files)
-* dig-converter is the code necessary to convert (any) to DIG XML, includes writers and builders
+* digxml-creator is the code necessary to convert (any) to DIG XML, includes writers and builders
-* fxconnect-converter is the sample code for email-based FXConnect
+* fxconnect-transformer is the sample code for email-based FXConnect

 ## general notes

 * I'm not beholden to any names or anything in the code - if the projects/classes could be named better, let's do it
 * this was written as 4 separate projects because they should be separate - I thought about combinging the two DIG projects but since the model never changes, it should suffice on its own
 * things being separate projects means that we can utilize this code elsewhere
-* there is still more logging I can add (but not to, say, dig-model)
+* there is still more logging I can add (but not to, say, digxml-model)

 ## some notes on specific projects in random order